caiks/TBOT03/README.md

 TBOT03 NB 202103081030 - essentially, we can measure the quality induced model's slice topology by inducing a model of the configuration space from the odometry, and then the clusterivity of the slice topology is the negative label entropy wrt the induced slice where the label is the configuration model slice (partition variable).
 The connectivity of the slice topology is the label entropy wrt the motor action where the label is the induced slice.
 Of course, in many cases a configuration model is infeasible.
 TBOT03 is also complicated by the goal depending on room.
 Relative entropy of motor actions between nearest and not nearest - configuration space is too large.
 Can compute the total motor relative entropy for each model for each goal as a comparison for the slice topology.So we should add this as a comment to the README, rather than spend much more time 'solving' the maze problem - we possibly could add orientation or odometry or dynamics, but we might still have wormholes or loops due to collision avoidance, jumping over doorways in one step, probabilistic motor actions, and so on.
 I think to navigate using a slice topology with these motor actions would require wide doorways and plenty of paths.

 TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?

+Aim is to have complete and consistent (Godel).
+Complete comes from effective action distribution for each slice.

 <a name = "Conclusion"></a>